 Looking at the two pieces, you wouldn’t know that they weren’t meant to be together.

 Before we added the mirror near the corner of the fence, the backyard looked like this:

-To round out the vignette, the following year we found a piece of garden trellis in the garbage and gave it a fresh coat of white paint:
+To round out the vignette, the following year we found discarded pieces of metal in the garbage and used them to form a garden trellis in the corner.
+We first gave it a fresh coat of white paint: